4 min read

 Mistake #1: The "Lean Back"

-I don't know why such a large percentage of female shooters do this (I certainly did it), but we do.
-I've been told it's because we are scared of firing the shot, so we lean our upper body back and lock our arms out way in front of us to move away from the gunfire.
-I don't know if I buy that explanation, but for whatever reason, it's a common mistake that most new female shooters make.
+A large percentage of female shooters do this - it's possibly because we are scared of firing the shot, so we lean our upper body back and lock our arms out way in front of us to move away from the gunfire.

 Why It Needs to Be Fixed: When you lean back while firing a gun, the only thing you're doing is helping the recoil push you back farther and throw you off balance.
-It's unsafe for several reasons - you're at a greater risk of falling with a loaded gun in your hand, and I don't have to tell you how potentially bad that is.
-It also puts unnecessary stress on your arms, which can cause muscle and joint problems further down the line.
+It's unsafe for several reasons - you're at a greater risk of falling with a loaded gun in your hand and it also puts unnecessary stress on your arms, which can cause muscle and joint problems further down the line.

 Mistake #2: The "Tush Push"

-This is inverse to the lean back, and it's something that a lot of new female shooters are being taught.
+This is inverse to the lean back, and it's something that a lot of new female shooters are taught.
 It’s almost as bad as the “Lean Back”, and for the same reasons.
 This is the stance where you stick your rear end way out behind you and then lower your body into an exaggerated crouch.
-This is something that I was taught - it seemed to help when I was just getting started, but I didn't realize how much it was holding me back until I changed my stance.

 Why It Needs to Be Fixed: While you won't have to worry about falling backwards, you're still unbalanced in this stance.
 You may have been told that a female's muscle structure can't handle the recoil the same way a man can, so you need to get your center of gravity down and brace yourself.
 Nope, it’s just not true.
 It's also not a practical stance in a self-defense situation - you’re just not going to be able to get into this stance if you have to solve a problem with your firearm.